-^{}All numbers are unweighted and all percentages are weighted percents; CIs incorporate weighted percents.
+All numbers are unweighted and all percentages are weighted percents; CIs incorporate weighted percents.
 Excluded are values for which the percentage estimates have a coefficient of variation >0.30, "don't know" responses, and skipped (missing) responses.
-Values with a denominator sample size <30, values with an absolute confidence interval width >30% and a relative confidence interval width >130% should be interpreted with caution.
+Values with a denominator sample size <30, values with an absolute confidence interval width >30% and values with an absolute confidence interval width >130% should be interpreted with caution.